3scale-archive/xcflushd/README.md

 ### Image Authenticity

+#### Overview

-The image can be verified using the signature attached to each release at the GitHub [Releases page](https://github.com/3scale/xcflushd/releases) (starting from version `v1.2.1`).
+The image authenticity is based on PGP keys.
+The authenticity of an image can be verified using the signature attached to each release at the GitHub [Releases page](https://github.com/3scale/xcflushd/releases) (starting from version `v1.2.1`).
 The signature file has a predefined name: `xcflushd-image-<DOCKER_VERSION>.signature`.
+The signature is generated using a PGP private key.
+The corresponding PGP public key is published to a PGP keyserver for retrieval and usage in image verification.

+The process of verification involves details such as fetching keys from PGP keyring, subkeys, inspecting the docker image etc. The Makefile simplifies this process of verification two makefile targets:
+* verify
+* verify-docker

+Either of these target will perform verification and print a pass/fail message.
+The use of these target is described in more detail in later sections.

+The above Makefile targets use the following tools for verification:

+* gpg2 : OpenPGP encryption and signing tool.
+This is used to fetch the published PGP public keys and add them to the PGP keyring.
+* skopeo:  A command line utility that provides various operations with container images and container registries.
+This verifies the authenticity using the PGP keys from the PGP keyring, the image and the signature from the Docker hub.

 #### Verification The Easy Way